Playful in front of the Bourbon Front photo Christian Remoy

 He believes there were several reasons why the old Norwegian mariners wanted boats with an aesthetic bow shape.

-This interview with Per Weddegjerde was made in 2006, when the first X-BOW vessel was delivered.
-Ten years later, the number of X-BOW vessel designs sold exceeded the number 100 mark.
+This interview with Per Weddegjerde was conducted in 2006 when the first X-BOW vessel was delivered.
+Ten years later, the number of X-BOW vessel designs sold exceeded 100.

 Get in touch